utcs356/sp25/_pages/5_dns.md

 #### Test your implementation
 1. Compile your code with `$ make` in the lab's shared directory (`[a5_directory]/labs/dns/shared`).
 The compiled binary would be in the `[a5_directory]/labs/dns/shared/bin` directory.
 2. Run a server on the corresponding Kathara node.
+Make sure to start an experiment with `$ kathara lstart`.
 For testing `ut-dns.c`,
 `$ kathara connect ut_dns`
 `$ ./shared/bin/ut-dns`